 Children can reduce the amount of taxes you pay every year.
-There are many tax benefits for parents.
+There are many tax credits and deductions for parents.
 When filing your federal tax returns, look out for these benefits:

 Dependent and Child Care Credit: This credit can be claimed if you paid for care for one or more qualifying persons, such as dependent children under age 13.
 The care must have been paid for because you were working or looking for work.
 See Child and Dependent Care Expenses, Publication 503 for more on this credit.

-Tax Credit for Earned Income: If you earned less than $52,427 last year, you might qualify for the Earned Income Credit.
-You can claim up to $6,143 in EITC.
+Tax Credit for Earned Income: If you earned less than $56,844 last year, you might qualify for the Earned Income Credit.
+You can claim up to $6,660 in EITC.
 You are eligible with or without children.
-Have a look at the 2014 EITC Assistant tool at www.IRS.gov to see if you qualify.

 Credit for Adoption: If you paid certain costs to adopt a child, you might be able to claim this tax credit.
 See Qualified Adoption Expenses in Form 8839 for more details.